Omer-Cicek/task-tracker/README.md

 ## Welcome! 👋

 Thanks to visit my Github!
-This project is created with React pure CSS and toastify.
+This project is created with React pure CSS, toastify and Material Icons .
 Here is the link for this project (https://omer-cicek.github.io/task-tracker/)

-**To do this project, i used basic React, CSS and Toastify.**
+**To do this project, i used basic React, CSS, Toastify and Material Icons.**

 # Task Tracker